Image icon for Everypaw's claim information page

 • For cat and dog policies with only a set excess, it would be your set excess plus 25% of the claim amount

-• For policies with a set excess and a voluntary % excess of 25% or less, it would be your set excess plus 25% of the claim amount
+• For policies with a set excess and a percentage excess of 25% or less, it would be your set excess plus 25% of the claim amount

-• For policies with a set excess and a voluntary % excess of 30%, your excess will remain the same
+• For policies with a set excess and a percentage excess of 30%, your excess will remain the same

 • For rabbit policies, your excess will be the set excess plus 15% of the claim amount